Staff Augmentation: What it is and How it Works?

 many companies had to start to consider other options completely different from the traditional working model.
 On this point, we should focus on the factors that allow current companies to keep on track and go for virtuality.

-The challenge of creating this culture within the remote model requires new strategies which, among other things, aim at maintaining communication, emotional intelligence and empathy.
-Besides these strategies promote leadership and make the learning of necessary tools easier in a continuous, efficient and coordinated way.
+The challenge of creating this culture within the remote model requires new strategies that aim at maintaining communication, emotional intelligence, and empathy.
+Besides these strategies promote leadership and make the learning of necessary tools easier in a continuous, efficient, and coordinated way.

-In accordance with the latter, it is essential to point out that, as they do not share a physical space in this new model, employees’ expressions, gestures and behavior during their virtual meetings are crucial in terms of dialogue and exchange with others.
+By the latter, it is essential to point out that, as they do not share a physical space in this new model, employees’ expressions, gestures, and behavior during their virtual meetings are crucial in terms of dialogue and exchange with others.

-As part of these new marketing strategies, it is also important to highlight which are the market needs that the company can fulfill in the present, which are the skills and techniques in order to do so and which will be the objectives.
-This enables the enterprise to pay attention to their clients’ needs and desires and design a plan to satisfy them.
+As part of these new marketing strategies, it is also important to highlight which are the market needs that the company can fulfill in the present, which are the skills and techniques to do so, and which will be the objectives.
+This enables the enterprise to pay attention to its client’s needs and desires and design a plan to satisfy them.

-Moreover, it is vital that the organization takes actions in order to accompany and strengthen every employee’s and team’s development by promoting the fulfillment of tasks, the meeting of deadlines throughout common agreements and criteria.
+Moreover, the organization must take action to accompany and strengthen every employee’s and team’s development by promoting the fulfillment of tasks, and the meeting of deadlines through joint agreements and criteria.

-In this article, we will review over some aspects to take into account when creating business culture:
+In this article, we will review some aspects to take into account when creating a business culture:

 3. Encouraging employees to accomplish the organization’s goals: it is essential to let them know about the benefits they can get when meeting the deadlines in search of complying with those goals.

-5. Providing tools for the leadership development within the team: the enterprise must accompany and allow their members to make decisions and solve conflicts in a proactive way, keeping the connection of the team in search of guaranteeing everyone’s well-being.
+5. Providing tools for leadership development within the team: the enterprise must accompany and allow its members to make decisions and solve conflicts proactively, keeping the connection of the team in search of guaranteeing everyone’s well-being.

 6. Acknowledging every worker’s performance: receiving recognition makes workers feel appreciated by the company.
 Being aware that you are doing well and that contributes to the normal whole operation is gratifying to continue improving.

-7. Promoting mutual support and collaboration within the work team: actions must be taken in order to boost the team spirit and encourage collaborative work, so they can help each other.
+7. Promoting mutual support and collaboration within the work team: actions must be taken to boost the team spirit and encourage collaborative work, so they can help each other.

-8. Generating gathering spaces, no matter how far they are: it is essential that there exist spaces outside the working environment, where employees can meet with each other virtually, share common interests, express genuinely and build bonds with their colleagues.
+8. Generating gathering spaces, no matter how far they are: it is essential that there exist areas outside the working environment, where employees can meet with each other virtually, share common interests, express genuinely, and build bonds with their colleagues.

-9. Boost communication between employers and employees in a flexible way: by adopting more independence and autonomy, remote work involves holding other kind of strategies for communicating.
-In order to do so, the most adequate channels to share relevant information must be defined.
+9. Boost communication between employers and employees flexibly: by adopting more independence and autonomy, remote work involves holding another kind of strategy for communicating.
+To do so, the most adequate channels to share relevant information must be defined.
 When and how that will happen should also be established.

-10. Improving body language in the digital world: in this type of meetings, the body has a different role from the one it used to have in in-person meetings.
-So, it is recommended to pay attention to the non-verbal expressions and observe and listen carefully to others, apart from the verbal communication.
+10. Improving body language in the digital world: in this type of meeting, the body has a different role from the one it used to have in in-person meetings.
+So, it is recommended to pay attention to non-verbal expressions and observe and listen carefully to others, apart from verbal communication.

 Access the world’s best jobs.
 Apply as Talent